Wictor Wilen

 SharePoint 2010 Sandboxed Web Parts does not support file uploading

 This is just a friendly reminder for you who tries to build a Sandboxed Web Part for SharePoint 2010 and trying to use the FileUpload or HtmlInputFile controls - it will not work.
 The uploaded files are not transferred to the sandboxed processes and cannot be used in the sandbox.
 The SharePoint 2010 sandbox runs in a separate process and all requests from the IIS to SharePoint are marshaled over to the User Code process.
+It is during this process the files that are uploaded during the request are lost - you will always see that HttpContext.Current.Request.Files.Count is equal to 0, or similar properties on the upload controls are set to null.

 Web Parts